CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 # Introduction
 This document describes the contents of the json files used in Cataclysm: Dark days ahead.
 You are probably reading this if you want to add or change content of Catacysm: Dark days ahead and need to learn more about what to find where and what each file and property does.

+# Navigating the JSON
+A lot of the JSON involves cross-references to other JSON entities.
+To make it easier to navigate, we provide a script `tools/json_tools/cddatags.py` that can build a `tags` file for you.
+If your editor has [ctags support](http://ctags.sourceforge.net/) then you can use this file to easily jump to the definition of any entity.
+For example, in Vim you can jump by positioning your cursor over an id and hitting `^]` (by default).

+`cddatags.py` is designed to safely update a tags file containing source code tags, so if you want both types of tag in your `tags` file then you can run `ctags -R . && tools/json_tools/cddatags.py`.

 # File descriptions
 Here's a quick summary of what each of the JSON files contain, broken down by folder.
 This list is not comprehensive, but covers the broad strokes.